newagebegins/ActionReflex/README.md

 [Play](http://newagebegins.github.com/ActionReflex/ActionReflex.html)

-Works best in Firefox, Chrome and IE 9.
+Works best in Firefox and Chrome.

 This game was developed using [melonJS](http://melonjs.org/)